maggartj/Project-1/README.md

 ## Getting Started
 First, you should create a work-space and clone this repo.
 You need to have Git installed.
 Install Git in Windows, or on your Linux machine, and you can begin cloning by clicking on `"Code"`, which is at the top of this page, clicking on `"HTTPS"`, and copying the URL.
 Open a terminal and navigate to your working directory.
-At the command line, type `git init .` and press `ENTER`.
 Next, type `git clone <paste aforementioned URL here>` and press `ENTER`.
 Once the the repo has been cloned, you can begin your configuration.
 I will leave it to you to decide if you want to run the server locally, or on a remote instance with the provider of your choice.
 The schema for the database is in the `config` folder, within a file labeled `"schema"`.
 Since this project is intended to be run